 Implementing an AEM Connector

-Provided below are useful references for building AEM Connectors and should be read in conjunction with guidance on submitting and maintaining connectors.
+Provided below are useful references for building AEM Connectors and should be read with guidance on submitting and maintaining connectors.

 A Developer license for AEM can be obtained through the Adobe Exchange Program.